kag359six/reactful.js/README.md

 ```
 npm install reactful
 ```

 Reactful is basically just a middleware function.
 You pass it to your app and provide the file path for the ```reactful-config.js``` file.
 You can name this whatever you want, and you can have different config files for different parts of your app (ex. different router objects);

+There are 3 steps to using reactful:

+*specify and create a reactful-config file
+*dock and render components
+*sync the React DOM

+###Step 1

 ```
 var express = require('express');